Cheeky Angel

 Cheeky Angel (天使な小生意気, Tenshi na Konamaiki) is a Japanese manga series written and illustrated by Hiroyuki Nishimori.
-It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from June 1999 to August 2003, with its chapters were collected in 20 tankōbon volumes.
-The story revolves around the adventures of 15-year-old schoolgirl Megumi Amatsuka, a popular and beautiful tomboy that always get into fights with a secret: she used to be a boy.
+It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from June 1999 to August 2003, with its chapters collected in 20 tankōbon volumes.
+The manga was licensed for English release in North America by Viz Media.
+The story revolves around the adventures of 15-year-old Megumi Amatsuka, a popular, beautiful tomboy who always gets into fights.
+Megumi has a hidden secret: she used to be male.

-A 50-episode anime television series adaptation by TMS Entertainment was broadcast on TV Tokyo between April 2002 and March 2003.
+A 50-episode anime television series adaptation, produced by TMS Entertainment, was broadcast on TV Tokyo between April 2002 and March 2003.

 In 2001, the manga won the 46th Shogakukan Manga Award for the shōnen category.

 Story

 At the age of nine, Megumi is an aggressive boy prone to always fighting.
 One day he saves a strange man from a gang of other children.
 In return, Megumi receives a magical book.
 After accidentally bleeding on the book, a genie named Pierrot appears and offers to grant him a wish.
 Megumi wishes to become a strong man's man.
 Pierrot, a trickster, inadvertently turns Megumi into a woman.
 Megumi, furious, throws the book into the riverbank.
 Believing the only way to reverse the spell is to retrieve the book, Megumi begins a 6-year-long search.